AdobeDocs/adobe-io-events/src/pages/guides/index.md

 ## Security Considerations

 <InlineAlert variant="info" slots="text"/>
-Adobe strongly encourages securing your webhook deliveries to avoid processing malicious request.
+Adobe strongly encourages securing your webhook deliveries to avoid processing malicious requests.

 Indeed, as your webhook URL must necessarily be accessible from the open internet, third-party actors can send forged requests to it, tricking your application into handling fake events.